 A1.3.1.12 To ensure the efficient use of the resources of the Radiocommunication Sector and of the participants in its work and to reduce the amount of travel involved, the Director, in consultation with the Chairmen, shall establish and publish a programme of meetings in a timely manner.
 This programme should take into account relevant factors, including:

-– the expected participation when grouping the meetings of a certain Study Group, Working Parties or Task Groups;
+a) the expected participation when grouping the meetings of a certain Study Group, Working Parties or Task Groups;

-– the desirability of contiguous meetings on related topics;
+b) the desirability of contiguous meetings on related topics;

-– the capacity of the ITU-Resources;
+c) the capacity of the ITU-Resources;

-– the requirements for documents to be used in meetings;
+d) the requirements for documents to be used in meetings;

-– the need for coordination with the other activities of ITU and other organizations;
+e) the need for coordination with the other activities of ITU and other organizations;

-– any directive issued by the Radiocommunication Assembly concerning the Study Group meetings.
+f) any directive issued by the Radiocommunication Assembly concerning the Study Group meetings.

 A1.3.1.13 A Study Group meeting should, wherever appropriate, be held immediately after Working Party and Task Group meetings.
 The draft agenda of such a Study Group meeting should contain the following points:

-– if some Working Parties and Task Groups have met earlier and have prepared draft Recommendations, for which the approval process in accordance with § A2.6 of Annex 2 is to be applied, a list of such draft Recommendations, each accompanied by a summary of the new or revised Recommendation;
+a) if some Working Parties and Task Groups have met earlier and have prepared draft Recommendations, for which the approval process in accordance with § A2.6 of Annex 2 is to be applied, a list of such draft Recommendations, each accompanied by a summary of the new or revised Recommendation;

-– a description of the topics to be addressed by the Working Party and Task Group meetings just before the Study Group meeting for which draft Recommendations may be developed.
+b) a description of the topics to be addressed by the Working Party and Task Group meetings just before the Study Group meeting for which draft Recommendations may be developed.

 A1.3.1.14 The draft agenda for Working Party and Task Group meetings, which are immediately followed by a Study Group meeting, should indicate as specifically as possible the topics to be addressed, and should indicate where it is anticipated that draft Recommendations are to be considered.